 Beyond that, mistakes are actually good when you treat them as learning opportunities.
 I can show you how to respond to a mistake by examining why it happened and what can be learned from it.
 You’ll find not just a fix for that particular mistake, but a deeper understanding of coding in general.

-Writing a lot of code isn’t necessarily good
+#2: Actually, writing a lot of code isn’t necessarily good

 If you write code quickly, you might assume you are making good progress.